junxit/us-congress-bills-112/metadata.md

 - 2012-01-23 — Mr. Wittman moved to suspend the rules and pass the bill.
 - 2012-01-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 278 - 100 (Roll no. 6). (text: CR H87)
 - 2012-01-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 278 - 100 (Roll no. 6).(text: CR H87)
+- 2012-01-24 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.